 Online Quiz and Exam Security Tools

 We highly recommend faculty use Canvas to give online quizzes, tests, and exams.
-See our help guide for information on best practices and options available to manage quizzes, tests, and exams in Canvas.
+See our Canvas Quizzes, Tests, and Exams FAQ page for information on Canvas quizzes.

 The following tools are available in Canvas to provide secure online quizzes, tests, and exams to students.

 - Zoom + Respondus Lockdown Browser

 Students should use a wired ethernet connection during high-stakes online exams.
 A poor internet connection can prevent students from completing quizzes and exams in Canvas.
 We DO NOT recommend students take online quizzes and exams using mobile hot spots, nor public or unsecured networks as these connections are unreliable.
 See our help page for more information about internet connectivity issues.

 Proctorio works by locking the student’s screen so only the quiz in Canvas is visible.
 Students cannot access other applications or websites, nor perform actions like print, copy, or close the quiz until it is submitted for grading.
 Additionally, Proctorio uses the students’ video camera and microphone to track movements and actions to ensure that the student is alone, focuses on the exam, doesn’t access other devices, and does not leave the room or do anything suspicious.
 Proctorio offers users 24×7 support.

 Note: Given the transition back to campus in Fall 2021, Proctorio is no longer available as an enterprise app in Canvas.
 It can be made available on a case by case basis.
 In order to do so, please send a request to email@example.com.
 A member of the CNDLS team will reach out to discuss Proctorio’s affordances for your specific needs and make it available for the course if that is the best course of action.

 Learn more about Proctorio at Georgetown